tdwg/website/standards/tapir/index.md

 ## TAPIR's key features

-: integrates well with the Web infrastructure because it is based on established international Web standards like HTTP, XML and XML Schema.
+- Integrates well with the Web infrastructure because it is based on established international Web standards like HTTP, XML and XML Schema.
-: is independent of the data being exchanged and therefore can be used to access a wide range of data.
+- Is independent of the data being exchanged and therefore can be used to access a wide range of data.
-: can return data in many different formats - search responses are flexible and customizable.
+- Can return data in many different formats - search responses are flexible and customizable.
-: includes five operations to cover all necessary aspects for searching and retrieving data in a network: access to metadata (descriptive data) and capabilities of the provider, preliminary data discovery and data mining, searching, and monitoring the data provider service.
+- Includes five operations to cover all necessary aspects for searching and retrieving data in a network- access to metadata (descriptive data) and capabilities of the provider, preliminary data discovery and data mining, searching, and monitoring the data provider service.
-: allows all operations to be invoked through simple Web addresses.
+- Allows all operations to be invoked through simple Web addresses.
-: supports complex requests.
+- Supports complex requests.
-: has existing TAPIR wrapper applications including PyWrapper, TapirLink and TapirDotNET.
+- Has existing TAPIR wrapper applications including PyWrapper, TapirLink and TapirDotNET.

 ## Resources